neofinancial/coverage-upload-action/README.md

 ## Configuration

-If you want this action to generate more than one coverage report from a single repository, or to customize the display name shown for a repository, you can set up a configuration file
+If you want this action to generate more than one coverage report from a single repository, or to customize the display name shown for a repository, you can set up a configuration file:

 1. add a file `coverage.yml` to the root of your repository
 2. structure the data in `coverage.yml` as follows